 |Chemical Quark Definitions|

 Chemical quarks are building-blocks that we can combine to model more complicated particles.
-We use them to define atomic bonds.
+We use them to define atomic bonds and molecules.
 There are 6 different chemical seeds, so there are six different chemical quark types.
 Each type includes an ordinary-quark and an anti-quark, for a total of 12 particles.
 Chemical quarks are described by their internal energy as shown in the accompanying table.
-Note that this internal energy is reported in (eV) not (Mev), the chemical quarks are about a million times smaller than thermodynamic quarks.
+Note that this internal energy is reported in (eV) not (Mev), the chemical quarks are much smaller than thermodynamic quarks.

 |Chemical Quark Traits|